pippinbarr/cart253/topics/instructions/function-calls.md

 1. Download the [template project](../../templates/template-p5-project.zip)
 2. Unzip it
+3. Rename the folder to `function-calls`
+4. Move the folder into your repository
-3. Open the resulting folder in VS Code
+5. Open the folder in VS Code
-4. Give the project a title in `index.html`
+6. Give the program a title in `index.html` (maybe "Function calls")
+7. Commit and push the changes

 ## `setup()` and `draw()`